Location, Location, Location

 Once you've chosen your general area and the ambiance, now it's time to start narrowing down.

-There are quite a few considerations that you want to put into your location, and while I probably can’t think of every single consideration you in particular will need, I’m going to list the most common below:
+There are quite a few considerations that you want to put into your location, and while I probably can’t think of every single consideration for your particular needs, I’m going to list the most common below:

 -How accessible is it?
 Do you yourself, or any of your guests have any difficulty in reaching a location (i.e. the top of a mountain, or down a long flight of stairs, etc)?
 If the answer is yes, you want to keep accessibility in mind.

 -Is it indoor or outdoor?
 Outdoor is my fav.
 Like not even a question.
-However, it comes with risks of inclement weather. (such as today, when it ya know, randomly snowed).
+However, it comes with risks of inclement weather.
 I always recommend having a backup, if you do choose an outdoor-only location.
 That being said, if you prefer outdoors, I say go for it.